espocrm/ext-template/README.md

 php init.php
 ```

 It will ask to enter an extension name and some other information.

-After that, you can remove `init.php` file from your repository.
-Commit changes and proceed to configuration & building.
+After the initialization, the script will prompt you to run `npm install`.

 After initialization, placeholders in the readme file will be replaced with values specific to your extension.
 Use the changed readme as the documentation.

+After initialization, you can remove `init.php` file from your repository.
+Commit changes and proceed to configuration & building.

 ## Configuration